-Gather all the ingredients.
-Before we start: It's really important to have good flavorful dashi for this recipe.
-Although you can take the shortcut by using dashi powder or dashi packet, I encourage you to make your own dashi because the broth tastes so much better!
+Gather all the ingredients.It's really important to have good flavorful dashi for this recipe.
+Although you can take a shortcut by using dashi powder or a dashi packet, I encourage you to make dashi from scratch because the broth tastes so much better!
 It only takes less than 30 minutes to make.
-For vegetarian/vegan, please use Kombu Dashi.
+For vegetarian/vegan, please use Kombu Dashi (instructions below).

-To Make Homemade Dashi (Please skip if you already have dashi)
+To Make the Homemade Dashi

-To Make Udon Soup
+To Make the Soup Broth

-To Prepare Toppings
+To Prepare the Toppings

-To Prepare Udon Noodles
+To Cook the Udon Noodles